tilezen/vector-datasource/docs/layers.md

 #### Network values

 Any road with `shield_text` will include a `network` property with a value like `AA:bcdef` where `AA` is a 2-character country code, followed by a `:` separator, and `bcdef` category value which either indicates the "region" (state or province) or "level" of the road network.
 There are exceptions to this for trans-national networks like `e-road`.
+In some cases, like the United States and Canada an additional _modifier_ to appended to indicate `Truck` and other alternate routes, or further network disambiguation.

 Some countries without network tags but with ref values with `;` and `/` and other separators, including: Switzerland, Greece, India, Italy, Japan, Russia, Turkey, Vietnam, and South Africa.